EVOCATION-ITN/evocation-itn.github.io/_pages/home.md

       btn_class: "btn--inverse"
       url: /teaching/
 ---
-Advanced Visual and Geometric Computing for 3D Capture, Display, and Fabrication (EVOCATION) is a Marie Skłodowska-Curie Actions Innovative Training Network (MCSA-ITN) supported under the European Union’s Horizon 2020 Research and Innovation Program under Grant Agreement No 813170.
+Advanced Visual and Geometric Computing for 3D Capture, Display, and Fabrication (EVOCATION) is a leading European-wide doctoral Collegium for research in Advanced Visual and Geometric Computing for 3D Capture, Display, and Fabrication.
 <!-- {: .text-center } -->

 **We will start recruiting for 2019 soon!
 Please check back for more information.**